-Will my policy replace my income in the event of redundancy?
+When will a policy replace income in the event of a redundancy?

 This depends on what type of insurer provides the policy.

 - From a general insurer.
 There are some income protection policies available from general insurance providers that will provide income replacement for involuntary redundancy.
 It's crucial to be aware of the conditions applied to these policies in order for a benefit to be paid.

 - From a life insurer.
 Income Protection Insurance from life insurance companies do not offer income replacement if the policyholder is made redundant.
 This is usuallly an optional features on some policies and only covers you for a limited amount of time (e.g. 3 months).
 There are other features that can assist redundant workers e.g. waiver of the policyholders premiums if they are involuntarily unemployed for a certain period.